Oahu Underground Investigations | Public-Interest Files and Source Archives

 The Nod: Wilson Loo and the Silent Felony in Hawaii's First Circuit

-How a sitting judge committed a felony from the bench with nothing more than a nod — directing a witness to lie under oath, then sealing the record to ensure it never happened.
+How a sitting judge allegedly committed a felony from the bench with nothing more than a nod — directing a witness to lie under oath, then sealing the record to ensure it never happened.

 Read the report →